 Obstructive sleep apnoea (OSA) is common and related to excess weight, particularly around the neck.
 This may be compounded by low muscle tone and soft palate dyscoordination.
 All patients should be questioned about their quality of sleep and the presence of daytime somnolence (excess sleepiness).
-Evidence suggesting obstructive sleep apnoea should lead to referral for sleep studies and lung function assessments as many BBS patients report that treatment
+Carers and parents should be asked about snoring and episodes of stopping breathing while sleeping.